Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 -----

 ### **(Recap: Day 3 - Middle)**

-Isaiah joined the queue for the **cat-eared Guild employee (Rose)**\.
+Isaiah joined the queue for the cat-eared Guild employee (Rose)\.
 While waiting, he observed her pleasant but professional efficiency.
 When it was his turn, Rose recognized him immediately from his inquiry about Hestia *yesterday*.
 Seeing Hestia wasn't with him *yet*, she greeted him with polite surprise and curiosity.
 Isaiah, adopting a 'cool' demeanor, introduced himself properly ("Isaiah November"), bowed, and maintained intense eye contact while asking for information on locating Goddess Hestia or her Familia.
 Rose, perhaps slightly intrigued or put off-balance by his intensity but maintaining professionalism (subtle 'aura' effect), expressed surprise at the unusual request for such an obscure Familia.
-Consulting Guild records, she confirmed Hestia Familia was known to be extremely small and poor, with its registered 'Homestead' being a room within the **old, partially abandoned church on the eastern edge of the Daedalus district**.
+Consulting Guild records, she confirmed Hestia Familia was known to be extremely small and poor, with its registered 'Homestead' being a room within the old, partially abandoned church on the eastern edge of the Daedalus district.

 She asked, out of professional duty laced with curiosity, *why* he was seeking Hestia specifically.
 Isaiah gave a smooth, slightly mysterious, metaphorical answer about "small sparks needing the right conditions to